FireInsidE-fie/bookbot/README.md

 # bookbot

-The first guided project for boot.dev.
+The first guided project for boot.dev, and my first project in python!